GuilhermeDelfino/CodeWarsJava/README.md

 # CodeWarsJava
-I have here some exercicies from site CodeWars, because I want to be better in programming logic.
+I have here some exercises from site CodeWars, because I want to be better in programming logic.

 ---

 ##### Ps: I'm also inserting Unit Tests with JUnit

 For more details, it's here my profile link https://www.codewars.com/users/GuilhermeDelfino/
+#### Total exercises: 16
-### Exercicies
+### Exercises

 - Convert a Boolean to a String
 - Transportation on vacation